wp-plugins/smart-manager-for-wp-e-commerce/readme.txt

 4. Column selection for display

 == Changelog ==

+= 1.3 =
+* NEW: Smart Manager now remembers changes you made to grid columns, edit product window dimensions and selected dashboard
+* NEW: Batch Update on Variations price and weight for WPeC version 3.7
+* Fixed: Products Dashboard empty issue

 = 1.2 =
 * Fixed: Batch update on "Quantity Limited" did not work